 - EDEL 482 - Student Teaching in Diverse Classrooms (16 units)

 If you think you completed a course that meets the credential course requirement, you may file a Request for Course Equivalency.
 The Multiple Subject Credential Program accepts up to 9 units of course equivalencies from other institutions.
 Course Equivalency Requests for pre-requisite courses must be submitted and approved prior to submitting your program application.
 To file a Course Equivalency Request, download the form and fill it out, attach 1) a copy of your unofficial transcript from the institution that you took the course at, 2) a copy of the course catalog description and 3) a copy of the syllabi if available.
 Submit your Course Equivalency Request to the Teacher Preparation Advising Center in EED-67.
 Course Equivalency Requests are accepted in person and by mail.
-Course Equivalency Requests are not accepted via email.
+Course Equivalency Requests may also be submitted online through the Course Equivalency Request One Drive Upload.
+Be sure to upload the Course Equivalency Request form along with the required documentation.

 Candidates must meet the following admission criteria to be eligible for admission to the Multiple Subject Credential Program: